Ruler90/ts-template/readme.md

 ## About

-Just a template with all I need to check my .js and .ts files with TypeScript and ESLint (and format other files with Prettier).
+Just a template with everything I need to validate my .ts files with TypeScript and ESLint (and format other files with Prettier).

 ## Quick Start